dtcenter/MET/met/docs/Users_Guide/gsi-tools.rst

 The gsid2mpr tool writes the same set of ORANK output columns for the conventional and radiance data types.
 However, it also writes additional columns at the end of the ORANK line which depend on the input file type.
 The extra columns are limited to quantities which remain constant over all the ensemble members and are therefore largely a subset of the extra columns written by the gsid2mpr tool.
 Those additional columns are described in the following tables.

-Table 11.3 Format information for GSI Diagnostic Conventional ORANK (Observation Rank) output line type.

-.. list-table:: Format information for GSI Diagnostic Conventional ORANK (Observation Rank) output line type.
+.. list-table:: Table 11.3 Format information for GSI Diagnostic Conventional ORANK (Observation Rank) output line type.
   :widths: auto
   :header-rows: 2